 Lucien Hardy received his PhD at Durham University in 1992 under the supervision of Professor Euan J Squires.
 He has held research and lecturing positions in various cities across Europe.
 While in Rome Lucien collaborated on an experiment to demonstrate quantum teleportation.
 In 1992 he found a very simple proof of non-locality in quantum theory which has become known as Hardys theorem.

-Most recently I have given a new reformulation of quantum theory in which operators are associated with general fragments of circuits (this unifies the treatment of states, transformations, and measurements as examples of a more general type of object in quantum theory).
+I provided a new reformulation of quantum theory in which operators are associated with general fragments of circuits (this unifies the treatment of states, transformations, and measurements as examples of a more general type of object in quantum theory).
 Additionally, I showed how quantum theory follows from a set of five natural postulates posed in operational language and applied to the circuit framework (this is a framework in which boxes representing operations are joined by wires representing the passage of systems).
 This builds on work from ten years earlier where I also gave a simple set of postulates for quantum theory within the context of an more basic operational framework.
-I am also interested in ontological implications of quantum theory as well as the question of how information processing tasks can teach us about the issue of causal structure in quantum theory.